ndbroadbent/bundler_local_development/README.md

 }
 ```

-Now you will be able to enable or disable the gem by typing `gdv`.
+Now you will be able to enable or disable the gem by typing: `gdv`

 ## Indicator in Shell Prompt